oa-labs/arc-ai-digital-ocean/docs/USER_MANAGEMENT.md

 ## Overview

-The ArcAI KB Manager includes a comprehensive user management system that allows administrators to manage authenticated user accounts and their roles.
+The ArcAI Portal includes a comprehensive user management system that allows administrators to manage authenticated user accounts and their roles.
 This system implements a three-tier role hierarchy with proper access controls.

 ## Features